 There is more than just air in the sky.
 There are also billions of tiny floating particles called aerosols or particulates.
 In each cubic centimeter of air, there can be hundreds or thousands of aerosols!

-In general, the smaller and lighter a particle is, the longer it will stay in the air.
-Larger particles tend to settle to the ground by gravity in a matter of hours whereas the smallest particles (less than 1 micrometer) can stay in the atmosphere for weeks and are mostly removed by precipitation.
+Some aerosols are so small that they are made of only a few molecules and can only be seen through an electron microscope.
+Some aerosols are large enough to be seen with the eye, but are still small enough to be suspended in the air.
+In general, the smaller and lighter a particle is, the longer it will stay in the atmosphere.
+Larger particles tend to settle to the ground in a matter of hours, whereas the smallest particles (less than 1 micrometer) can stay in the atmosphere for weeks and are mainly carried back to the Earth's surface through precipitation.

 Some aerosols are a natural part of the atmosphere - coming from erupting volcanoes, sea salt, and wildfires.
 However, humans add lots of aerosols to the atmosphere by burning fossil fuels such as coal, oil, and gas.
 Aerosols are a part of air pollution and are dangerous to human health.
 When we breathe in these tiny particles, they can damage lung tissue and lead to lung diseases.
 Aerosols can also limit visibility, causing haze in many parts of the world.

 Aerosols affect the climate

 Aerosols in the atmosphere can change the amount of solar energy reflected away from Earth.
 Not all aerosols react the same when hit with sunlight.
 Sea salt particles reflect sunlight back out into space.
 Black carbon particles from burning wood or fossil fuels absorb most of the sunlight that hits them.